khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 #### Behavior

 ##### Load more
-Once the list has loaded more items twice, a **show more** button appears in place of the loading spinner button.
-This pattern of loading the list twice then showing a "show more" button repeats itself until the user has reached the end of the list.
+Once the list has loaded more items twice, a **show more** button appears in place of the loading spinner.
+When the "show more" button is clicked, the list will load the next set of entries.
+This pattern of loading the list twice–as the user scrolls–using the loading spinner, then displaying a "show more" button for the user to take action on repeats itself until the user has reached the end of the list.

 Todo: Add show more button example

-In cases where the user has scrolled enough to load the list twice, and fewer than 20 items remain in the list, we will forgo the use of a "show more" button and instead load the remaining items using the loading spinner button.
+In cases where the user has scrolled enough to load the list twice, and fewer than 20 items remain in the list, we will forgo the use of a "show more" button and instead load the remaining items using the loading spinner.

 ##### List count